Yorkshire Artillery Militia

 The Yorkshire Artillery Militia was a part-time reserve unit of Britain's Royal Artillery based in the East and North Ridings of Yorkshire from 1860 to 1909.

 Background

-The long-standing national Militia of the United Kingdom was revived by the Militia Act of 1852, enacted during a period of international tension.
+The long-standing national Militia of the United Kingdom was revived by the Militia Act 1852, enacted during a period of international tension.
 As before, units were raised and administered on a county basis, and filled by voluntary enlistment (although conscription by means of the Militia Ballot might be used if the counties failed to meet their quotas).
 Training was for 56 days on enlistment, then for 21–28 days per year, during which the men received full army pay.
 Under the Act, Militia units could be embodied by Royal Proclamation for full-time service in three circumstances: